-This report describes a computer-based pedestrian level wind study for a proposed mixed-use development with residential care facility and apartment dwelling occupancies, located at 1705 Carling Avenue in Ottawa, Ontario.
+This report describes a computer-based pedestrian level wind study for a proposed mixed-use development located at 485 Ancaster Avenue in Ottawa, Ontario.
 The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the Computational Fluid Dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian comfort and safety within and surrounding the development site.
 The results and recommendations derived from these considerations are summarized in the following paragraphs and detailed in the subsequent report.

 A complete summary of the predicted wind conditions across the study site is presented in Section 5 of this report.
-Based on CFD test results, interpretation, experience with similar developments, and reference to City of Ottawa pedestrian wind speed criteria, we conclude that all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
-More specifically, surrounding sidewalks, walkways, building access points, nearby transit stops, the landscaped courtyard, and the newly created park to the northwest of the site will experience appropriate wind conditions throughout the year.
+Based on CFD test results, interpretation, experience with similar developments, and reference to City of Ottawa wind criteria, we conclude that all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal and annual basis.
+Surrounding sidewalks, walkways, and building access points will experience acceptable wind conditions throughout the year.
+Additionally, the northwest park and the centre parkette will also experience acceptable wind conditions during the typical use period from late spring to early autumn.